cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 !!!
 Important
     In case `primaryUpdateStrategy` is set to the default value of `unsupervised`, an upgrade of the operator will trigger a switchover on your PostgreSQL cluster, causing a (normally negligible) downtime.
+If your PostgreSQL Cluster has only one instance, the instance will be automatically restarted as `supervised` value is not supported for `primaryUpdateStrategy`.
+In either case, your applications will have to reconnect to PostgreSQL.

 Since version 1.10.0, the rolling update behavior can be replaced with in-place updates of the instance manager.
 The latter don't require a restart of the